silentgameplays/Windows-10-Pro-Feature-Update-Delay/README.md

 3.Type gpedit.msc to open your Local Policies Editor

-4 Find to Computer>Administrative>Templates>Windows Components>Windows Update>Windows Update for Business
+4 Find Computer>Administrative>Templates>Windows Components>Windows Update>Windows Update for Business

 5.Set the "Select when Preview Builds and Feature Updates are receieved" policy to Enabled